federicoravera-sudo/LUFFY/README.md

 If you use LUFFY in your research, please cite

-(Complete citation will be added after publication.)
+(The complete citation will be added after publication.)